-Sonja Tengblad is a Minnesota-born soprano currently singing full-time in Boston and around the country.
+Sonja Tengblad is a Minnesota-born soprano who sings full-time in Boston and around the country.
 She sings with ensembles such as Conspirare, the Yale Choral Artists, the Oregon Bach Festival Chorus, Blue Heron, and the Lorelei Ensemble.
-Recent solo highlights include La Fortuna and Giunone in Boston Baroque's production and recording of Monteverdi's Il ritorno d'Ulisse in patria, Handel's Samson (Israelitish woman) and Purcell's King Arthur (Cupid), both with the Handel and Haydn Society, and Knussen's 2nd Symphony with the Boston Modern Orchestra Project.
-She recently enjoyed both her Carnegie Hall and Lincoln Center debuts with the New York City Chamber Orchestra.
+Solo highlights include La Fortuna and Giunone in Boston Baroque's production and recording of Monteverdi's Il Ritorno d'Ulisse in Patria, Handel's Samson (Israelitish woman) and Purcell's King Arthur (Cupid), both with the Handel and Haydn Society, and Knussen's Second Symphony with the Boston Modern Orchestra Project.
+She has performed at Carnegie Hall and Lincoln Center with the New York City Chamber Orchestra.
 Before moving to Boston, she proudly sang with the VocalEssence Ensemble Singers.
 She is a student of Anton Armstrong and Sig Johnson at St. Olaf College, to both of whom she is forever indebted.

 We're giving away CD copies of Impermanence, the most recent CD from the female vocal group Lorelei Ensemble, which includes soprano Sonja DuToit Tengblad, who wrote this essay.
 Enter by 9 a.m. central on Feb.
 22, 2019.
 Winners will be drawn at random.
 Don't forget to check the box to sign up for the Daily Download newsletter, so you never miss a free classical track each weekday!